OctopusDeploy/blog/blog/2025-06/changes-to-enterprise/index.md

 1. Prioritize the deployment when creating a new deployment.
 2. Prioritize an environment in a lifecycle phase.
 This prioritizes all deployments to the environments in the lifecycle.

-In 2025.2, we expanded priority deployments to Runbooks.
+In 2025.2, we expanded priority deployments to runbooks.
 This makes it easier to proactively manage your task queue.
-Inidividual runbooks will inherit the lifecycle priority, or you can prioritize individuals runs on an adhoc basis.
+Inidividual runbooks inherit the lifecycle priority, or you can prioritize individuals runs on an adhoc basis.

 ![New Runbook run window showing new functionality of Priority Deployments for Runbooks](priority-runbooks.png)